/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Dinner at Landerik

 We shall explore the history and culture, old and new, of this beautiful, lively small city district by district.
 We begin today with an exploration of the Central Market in Vodnik Square, adjacent to the Dragon bridge.
 We then take the cable car up to Ljubljana Castle, the heart of historic Slovenia.
-The castle was beloved by the 17th-century Johann Weickhard von Valvasor, a Habsburg Baron (Freiherr) and Enlightenment-era intellectual, whose interests and imagination we encounter in many sites in Slovenia.
-Using an audio guide, you can explore the museums in this castle at your own pace.
-The panoramic views of the city also introduce us to the distinct culture of Valvasor’s cherished Slovene borderland where ancient Roman, and old and current Slav, Italian (Veneto) and German (Habsburg) cultures blend.
+The panoramic views of the city also introduce us to the distinct culture of Slovene borderland where ancient Roman, and old and current Slav, Italian (Veneto) and German (Habsburg) cultures blend.
 You will have lunchtime at leisure when you may wish to visit the market square below, or the castle courtyard above.

 This afternoon is at leisure.
-You may decide to visit the Museum of Modern Art (Moderna Galerija), explore Ljubljana by yourself, or perhaps relax in our hotel.
-The Modern Art Museum charts the growing interaction of Western and Slovene art in the 19th and 20th centuries, as well as the unfurling and unravelling of artistic expression under Communism.
+You may decide to visit the Museum of Modern Art (Moderna Galerija) or explore Ljubljana by yourself.
+The Modern Art Museum charts the growing interaction of Western and Slovene art in the 19th and 20th centuries.
 We reconvene tonight for a delicious meal at Landerik, a new concept restaurant in the heart of Ljubljana, offering avant-garde and locally sourced cuisine.
 (Overnight Ljubljana) BD

 • Prehistoric and Roman Ljubljana: guided tour of the City Museum (Mestni Muzej) with a Curator